Decoding Early Coders With Ian Lam

 ANS: It is indeed agreeable that programming jargon can get intimidating.
 What we've done to mitigate that, is to abstract away the more complicated layers of programming, by specifically tailoring our course material to be as simple as possible.
 Of course we take pride in the fact that we review the way universities teach programming, and we emulate the best practices while ensuring that we are able to tailor it to our target group.
 Noobs needn't be afraid, because us veteran programmers were once noobs as well, and understand the misconceptions commonly committed.

 QN: To a certain extent, whether an education outfit can be deem as one of great repute is seen from the caliber of prodigies it has nurtured.
-Do you forsee a protege or alumni of Coding Labs eventually coming close to building a blockbuster app rivaling Rovio's Angry Birds or Facebook’s Whatsapp?
+Do you forsee a protege or alumni of Early Coders eventually coming close to building a blockbuster app rivaling Rovio's Angry Birds or Facebook’s Whatsapp?

 QN: We understand there are ongoing plans to conduct your own coding competitions and hackathons in the months to come.
 Would you be able to reveal some exciting details about the (above mentioned) events that hasn't been made known to the general public yet?